Neill3d/OpenMoBu/OpenRealitySDK/neill3d_projects/README.txt

 	1) Auto save animation of current character to a specified folder
 	2) Adding a submenu to the MoBu main menu using win api hook
 	3) Key shortcuts for the FCurves window (changing keyframe tangents)
+* manip_HUDext - extend funtionality of a HUD view elements
+* manip_skelet - move bone pivot with affecting the heirarchy
+* misc_VolumeCalculator - calculate your optical active zone in the virtual room
+* tool_graphView_sample - simple own implementation of a graph view visual component based on FBView class
+* tool_Hand - controls for easier fingers selection and some parametric functionality for hand animation
 * tool_renderAdvance - tool to render up to 4 views in a frame
-* tool_graphView_sample - simple own implementation of a graph view visual component based on FBView class
 * tool_SplitStyle - example of making a splitter control between two UI regions
+* tool_UIBuilder - tool for faster making a UI for c++ and python
 * tool_windowsmenu_sample - sample for MoBU under 2011. using winApi for making a context menu

 How to compile